Skip to content

 two ways make type Ia supernova

 The two main ways to make a Type Ia supernova: the accretion scenario (left) and the merger scenario (right).
-The accretion scenario is what powers most known classical novae, and the continued accretion of additional mass will someday push the known novae over the Chandrasekhar mass limit, resulting in a type Ia supernova.
+Most white dwarfs that go supernova are significantly below the Chandrasekhar mass limit, strongly favoring the merger scenario for most Type Ia supernovae.

 The key to detonation — the trigger for a type Ia supernova — is recognizing what will push it over the edge.
 Normally, a white dwarf is simply a very dense ball of atoms, where the atoms at the core of the white dwarf are being crushed by the pressure of all the other, exterior atoms bearing down on them under the influence of gravity.
 When a white dwarf is stable, it’s the degeneracy pressure of the electrons around the atoms, a quantum mechanical effect forbidding two electrons from occupying the same quantum state, that keeps the white dwarf’s core from collapsing.